AOSC-Dev/chromium-loongarch64/README.md

 Attempt to port chromium to loongarch64.

-Whole diff: `chromium-VER.diff`.
+Whole diff: `chromium/chromium-VER.diff`.

-Partial diff: `chromium-VER.*.diff`, they are extracted from the whole diff.
+Partial diff: `chromium/chromium-VER.*.diff`, they are extracted from the whole diff.

 Status: working!
-Although debug build can trigger raw_ptr bugs.

 Based on: